-In most places, it’s starting to look like winter is on its way out; and with the Hike it Baby 30 (HiB30) Challenge kicking off, the sunshine and longer days are signaling that it’s time to get outside again.
+In most places, it’s starting to look like winter, and with the Winter Walk with Wox kicking off, it’s time to get outside again for some cold weather fun!
 In theory, it’s as easy as getting out the door; but with kids in tow, sometimes it can be a challenge.
 One way to motivate your kids is to set SMART goals.
 SMART goals have become quite the trendy practice.
 Give it a quick search online and you’ll find a vast array of articles directing you on how to set SMART goals.
 If you haven’t yet heard this term, here is your CliffsNotes-style rundown.

 SMART goals should be:

 - Specific – Give your goal a name.

 - Measurable- Define a way to quantify your progress.

 - Agreed upon – Once the goal is set, you need to make a commitment to work on your goal.

 - Realistic – It needs to be possible, in all likelihood, with hard work and dedication to achieve said goal.